All Episodes

 I marvel at their gifts, their talent, and the work that I know went on behind the scenes for them to get that good.

-If you just go out and say, listen, uh the violence in Chicago, I live in I care about this, I want to stop this.
+And if you just go out and say, listen, the violence in Chicago, I care about this.

 I want to offer kids alternatives to the failing public schools.

-And if they were to ask their fans to join with them, somebody, you know, like LeBron James, he's got over 50 million Twitter followers for crying out loud.
+And if they were to ask their fans to join with them, somebody, you know, like LeBron James has got over 50 million Twitter followers for crying out loud, I guarantee you his fans would unite instead of taking the divisive political rhetoric route that so many other people do.

 I'd love to do this every day.

-I'm honored, I'm blessed, I'm appreciative that you give me this microphone every day and that camera every night.
+I'm appreciative that you give me this microphone every day and that camera every night.

-Because frankly, these are troubled times for this country.
+Because, frankly, these are troubled times for this country.

-I couldn't be any more concerned about the future than I am now with a sense of urgency that that just doesn't leave me.
+I couldn't be any more concerned about the future than I am now with a sense of urgency that just doesn't leave me.

-It's it's that real, what we're dealing with, with you know, now the biggest power grab ever attempted by any major political party in the history of the country.
+With, you know, now the biggest power grab ever attempted by any major political party in the history of the country.

 Want to talk about policing and defunding and or dismantling the police?